-- The following events can be programmed by your installer to be sent to the pagers: arming, disarming, alarms, and trouble conditions. († reports when arming/disarming from a touchpad using a security code; auto-arming/disarming, arming with assigned button, and keyswitch arming do not send pager messages.) - You can also program the system to send an automatic pager message to alert you in the event that someone has not arrived home (disarmed the system) within a defined period of time (see the Scheduling section for details on programming a "latch key report"). - Your installer programs the pager phone numbers and reporting events. - The pager message consists of a 7-digit system status code that indicates the type of condition that has occurred. - An optional, predefined 16-digit character string can precede the 7-digit system status code; these characters can consist of a PIN no., subscriber account no., or any additional data that you may wish to have sent to the pager. - The pager display format is as follows: 3-digit Event Code
+The following events can be programmed by your installer to be sent to the pagers: arming and disarming[†], alarms, and trouble conditions. († reports when arming/disarming from a keypad using a security code; auto-arming/disarming, arming with assigned button, and keyswitch arming do not send pager messages.)
+You can also program the system to send an automatic pager message to alert you in the event that someone has not arrived home (disarmed the system) within a defined period of time (see the Scheduling section for details on "latch key report").
+Your installer programs the pager phone numbers and reporting events.

+The pager message consists of a 7-digit system status code that indicates the type of condition that has occurred.

+An optional, predefined 16-digit character string can precede the 7-digit system status code; these characters can consist of a PIN no., subscriber account no., or any additional data that you may wish to have sent to the pager.

+The pager display format is as follows: 3-digit Event Code

-Optional 16 digits → AAAAAAAAAAAAAAAA - BBB - CCCC ← 4-digit User or Zone No.
+Optional 16 digits → AAAAAAAAAAAAA - BBB - CCCC ← 1-digit partition + 3-digit User or Zone No.

 A = B = C = Optional 16-digits for Account numbers, PIN numbers, or any other data; programmed by the installer, if required.
-A 3-digit code that describes the event that has occurred in your system (see for event codes table below) A 4-digit User or Zone number, depending on the type of event that has occurred, where: alarms and troubles display zone number arming/disarming (opens/closes) display user number The first 2 digits are always "00" (e.g., 0004 represents zone or user number 4), and, single-digit user or zone numbers are always preceded by a zero.
+A 3-digit code that describes the event that has occurred in your system (see for event codes table below) A 1-digit partition number plus a 3-digit User or Zone number, depending on the type of event that has occurred, where: alarms and troubles display zone number arming/disarming (opens/closes) display user number single-digit user or zone numbers are preceded by a zero.